london-biohackers/biohackspace-sops/biolab-usage-guidelines.rst

 =================
 The spectrophotometer is a device that measure the absorbance of a given liquid sample at various wavelengths of light.

 Users should be aware that this system can generate light of harmful intensities in both ultraviolet and infra-red wavelengths.
-While most of the optical path and the bulbs required to generate this light is contained within the system, it is beamed into the sample measurement compartment of the device.
+While most of the optical path and the bulbs required to generate this light is contained within the system, the light is beamed into the sample measurement compartment of the device.
 As such the spectrophotometer should be operated only with the sample measurement compartment fully closed.

 More information on spectrophotometer usage is available in `LBL04001 <lbl04001.rst>`__.